remnrem/luna-doc/docs/ref/epochs.md

-The behavior of this command similar but not identical to what would happen if the `.eannot` file were directly specified in the [_sample-list_](../luna/args.md#sample-lists) (i.e. as any other XML, FTR or `.annot` annotation file).
+The behavior of this command similar but not identical to what would happen if the `.eannot` file were directly specified in the [_sample-list_](../luna/args.md#sample-lists) (i.e. as any other XML, `.annot` annotation file).
 As this command can be performed after the EDF has been loaded and manipulated (e.g. via [`RESTRUCTURE`](manipulations.md#restructure)), the number of epochs (i.e. rows in the file) should _match exactly_ the number of epochs